MauroPons/gomparator/README.md

 Headers to be used in the http call

 #### `--ratelimit value, -r value`
-Operation rate limit per second (default: 67)
+Operation rate limit per second (default: 67 - 4 krpm aprox.)

 #### `--workers value, -w value`
 Number of workers running concurrently (default: 1000)